Safety, Efficacy and Pharmacokinetics of NNC-0156-0000-0009 in Previously Treated Children With Haemophilia B. (paradigm™5)

 Health Economic Impact of N9-GP Treatment Through Characterisation of Number of Days Bleedings Caused Parents to Miss Work

-Time Frame: From 0 to 52 weeks
+Time Frame: From week 0 to EOT (approximately week 544)

 Collaborators and Investigators